-The 2012-2013 Faculty Advisor of the Year is Dr. Thomas Linneman, an Associate Professor in the Department of Sociology.
-He was nominated for this award by his advisees.
+Thomas Linneman is an Associate Professor in the Department of Sociology and was nominated for this award by his advisees.
 Students cited his reassuring demeanor, approachability, friendliness, knowledgeability, and a willingness to go the extra mile for a student.

-Dr. Linneman joined the faculty at William and Mary in 1998.
-He received his BA from Rice University and his Masters and PhD from the University of Washington in Seattle.
+Professor Linneman joined the faculty at William and Mary in 1998.
+He received his B.A. from Rice University and his Master's and Ph.D .from the University of Washington in Seattle.
 His research areas of interest include social change, gender, sexualities, the media and religion.
 He served as the chair of the Sociology Department from 2006 to 2011.
 His most recent book, Social Statistics: The Basics and Beyond, was published by Routledge Press in 2011.
 He currently serves as editor of the Trends section of the American Sociological Association’s Contexts.